tasmota/docs/docs/Scripting-Language.md

 `script?<var>` queries a script variable `var`

+`scriptsize N` sets the amount of script source code allowed between 1000 and max defined during compile (with #define UFSYS_SIZE)

 - The script itself can't be specified because the size would not fit the MQTT buffers

 ## Script Sections